emileswarts/emileswarts.github.com/_posts/2020-03-30-aws-custom-dns-in-private-subnet.md

 ---
 layout: post
-title: 'Service Discovery of EC2 instances in a private subnet'
+title: 'Low tech Service Discovery of EC2 instances in a private subnet'
 description: Use Route53 to assign DNS names to your EC2 instances

 ---